QuantumToasted/Scriptid/syntax.md

 ### Global variables
-Global variables are variables which are meant to be shared across all your guild's scriptid scripts.
+Global variables are variables which are meant to be shared across all your guild's Scriptid scripts.

 They are likely to be used for counting the number of times a command has been run, for example.